 Not content with constructing the Burj Khalifa which is the tallest building in the world, Dubai is also home to the tallest chocolate structure too, which, unsurprisingly is a 44 feet tall model of the stunning skyscraper.

-Created by master chocolatier Andrew Farrugia, the chocolate replica tower was unveiled last year at Dubai International Airport.
+Created by master chocolatier Andrew Farrugia, the replica tower was unveiled last year at Dubai International Airport.

-Displayed in Brussels, this impressive train set constructed entirely out of chocolate set the Guinness World Record for the longest chocolate structure when it was created back in 2012.
+Displayed in Brussels, this impressive train set constructed entirely out of chocolate set the Guinness World Record for the longest structure when it was created back in 2012.

 At 112ft long and weighing 1,250kg, the train took more than 700 hours to construct.
 Like the Burj Khalifa, it was also created by Andrew Farrugia.

-If reading this article triggers a need to savour your favourite chocolate confectionery, you can do so safe in the knowledge that, as well as satisfying a sweet tooth craving, chocolate boosts your mood and makes you feel less stressed.
+If reading this article triggers a need to savour your favourite chocolate confectionery, you can do so safe in the knowledge that, as well as satisfying a sweet tooth craving, it boosts your mood and makes you feel less stressed.

 What’s more chocolate also has anti-clotting, blood-thinning properties which can improve blood flow and circulation which in turn makes people feel more awake and alert.